What to expect from Lemonade Inc.’s (LMND) current quarter earnings?

 Sponsored

-As well, it is important to consider LMND stock ratios such as price-to-sales, which is currently 4.35.LMND’s price to book ratio for the most recent quarter was 1.66, resulting in an 5.35 price to cash per share for the period.
+As well, it is important to consider LMND stock ratios such as price-to-sales, which is currently 4.25.LMND’s price to book ratio for the most recent quarter was 1.62, resulting in an 5.23 price to cash per share for the period.

 How does Lemonade Inc. (LMND) stock rate among analysts?
 Buy, sell, or hold?